-This option allows you to view a real-time member roster and print/order member cards.

-Benefits of web enrollment:

-- Enjoy faster service - Receive immediate confirmation that your request is received - View real-time member roster 24/7 (sort by subgroup, name, age, date of birth, active/terminated status) - Convert roster to a Microsoft Excel spreadsheet to make reconciliation of invoices easier - View and update a member's policy (change member address and/or phone) - Print/order member cards
+- 1 Full access option: This option allows you to enter all employee applications and make updates to a member's coverage on our website, as well as, all of the View only benefits listed below. - View only access: This option allows you to view a real-time member roster and print/order member cards.
+Benefits of web enrollment: - Receive immediate confirmation that your request is received - View real-time member roster 24/7 (sort by subgroup, name, age, date of birth, active/ terminated status) - Convert roster to a Microsoft Excel spreadsheet to make reconciliation of invoices easier - View and update a member's policy (change member address and/or phone) - Enjoy faster service - Print/order member cards